aio-libs/aiohttp/docs/web_reference.rst

    :param bool handle_signals: override signal TERM handling to gracefully
                                exit the application.

+   :param bool reuse_address: tells the kernel to reuse a local socket in
+                              TIME_WAIT state, without waiting for its
+                              natural timeout to expire.
+If not specified will automatically be set to True on UNIX.

+   :param bool reuse_port: tells the kernel to allow this endpoint to be
+                           bound to the same port as other existing endpoints are bound to, so long as they all set this flag when being created.
+This option is not supported on Windows.

    .. versionadded:: 3.0

       Support *access_log_class* parameter.

+      Support *reuse_address*, *reuse_port* parameter.

 Constants
 ---------